 - Write a Lambda function to update the minimum and desired values for ASG

-Though the latter is a good option, we must not forget that the final goal is to save the cost.
+Though the latter is a good option, we must not forget that the final goal is to reduce AWS cost.
 If Sameer creates a Lambda function to update the ASG during non-working hours, he will incur the lambda cost (no matter how small).
 Additionally, he will have to invest some time and effort in creating the lambda function

 A Smarter Approach